-Small businesses often find themselves tapped for resources when times are extremely busy and good.
-But it’s during these times that you don’t want to burn out your most valuable assets, your talented creative team.
+As a smaller digital agency, you will often find themselves tapped for resources when times are extremely busy and good.
+But it’s during these times that you don’t want to burn out your most valuable assets, your talented creative web and digital marketing team.

-Usually (but not always) companies have slower and busier peaks.
-This gives employees time to wind down and time to get the creative juices flowing again.
+Usually (but not always) a digital agency will have slower and busier peaks.
+This gives teams often glued to a scree, time to wind down and time to get the creative juices flowing again.
 But when slower peaks don’t happen, going full throttle with no end in sight can burn out the team and cause your company to lose that creative edge you may have once had.

 The good news is that when this happens (and it will,) you can get your mojo back and creativity will flow once again.

 But how do you get back to this point?

 Here are some techniques to keep a positive work vibe, avoid burnout and keep creativity alive in the office, even at your busiest of times.